kennygoooo/gesture-control-ESP32-robotic-vehicle/README.md

 # AirControl Car - Wireless control using hand and foot movements

 This project enables real-time control and video streaming of the Freenove 4WD Car using an ESP32 with ESP32-WROVER CAM.
 A unique feature of this project is the use of an **Android phone’s front camera** to track the user's **hand and foot movements** via computer vision.
-These gestures are translated into **UDP control commands**, allowing for intuitive, touchless interaction with the robotic vehicle.
+These gestures are translated into ** control commands**, allowing for intuitive, touchless interaction with the robotic vehicle.

 The system is built with [FreeRTOS](), and allows: